Exhausted trooper in a seat like this? (9)

 'this?' is the definition.

-I don't know anything about this answer so I cannot judge whether this works.
+I don't know anything about this answer so I cannot tell whether this works.

 'exhausted trooper in a seat' is the wordplay.

-'exhausted' says to hollow out the word (remove centre letters) (the word is emptied out or exhausted).
+'exhausted' means to remove the middle letters (the word is emptied out or exhausted).

 'seat' becomes 'saddle' (saddle is a kind of seat).